 The Rachael Ray bedding line also received a makeover, focusing on fresh print designs that are contemporary without being outré.
 The bedding line, which is not yet in the market, will be put up as bed-in-a-bag, said Sardelli.

-The Charisma brand may be headed for some change.
+The Charisma brand may be headed for some change as well.
 Iconix, which owns the brand, is interested in expanding its reach, according to WestPoint svp of sales Alan Kennedy.
-“We’ll probably see a couple of tiers of Charisma,” he said.
+"We'll probably see a couple of tiers of Charisma," he said.

 The new leadership team is also exploring ways to burnish its in-house Martex and Vellux brands.
 And it's thinking about leveraging another name.

 "We may be sitting on one of the biggest brands in the home fashions industry — and that's WestPoint," said Piazza.
 "Eventually we'll use that brand name on certain products we're developing for the market."